AyalaStonic/Readme-Generator/README.md

 # How this APP works

 I am providing you a walkthrough video which explains you how this README generator looks like.
-[HERE]()
+[HERE](https://youtu.be/GgPD45ge2HU)

+Thank you very much!.